 All WTSA partner schools are experienced in supporting trainees and excel at providing an inspirational and rewarding training experience.

 The programme will focus predominantly on developing your subject knowledge and subject pedagogy so that you have the knowledge, understanding and skills needed to become a confident History teacher.

 University-led lectures and seminars will develop your confidence in a range of relevant issues such as classroom and behaviour management; meeting individual needs and inclusion; planning and assessment.

 School-led sessions will also develop your understanding in key areas such as the role of the form tutor, working as part of a department team, curriculum planning and delivery, and participation in extra-curricular activities.
 You are encouraged to develop into an inclusive and reflective teacher, with the skills, energy and resilience needed to start your career.

 In order to achieve Qualified Teacher Status, you will demonstrate that you are able to meet all the requirements of the Teachers’ Standards.
-This aspect of assessment is largely undertaken by our school-based mentors.
+This aspect of assessment is undertaken by our experienced school-based subject mentors in partnership with your LJMU Liaison Tutor.
 LJMU staff are in regular contact with all trainees on placement, undertake co-observations of their teaching and Quality Assure the school-based training across the Partnership.